TheOdinProject/curriculum/dev_roadmap.md

 **********************  Current Version Sandbox  ********************

+v0.0.7: Bug fixes, tweaks, and Open Source contribution tools

+* add notification for users to login to post to the forum
+* change shading of navbar
+> Add OSS contribution and tracking tools like a mailing list

+BUGS:
 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.
 *